Usage

 - All threads — only when

-include_all_threads=true; one subsection per thread with the crashed thread marked - Logs — only when
+include_all_threads=true; one subsection per thread with the crashed thread marked - Memory leak analysis — only when the issue carries a memory/thread-leak bundle (leaks arrive as

 include_logsis provided